richtastic/ff/src/3DR/wiki/app.md

 	- local:
 		- relative angle comes epipolar line directions
 		- scale cam be an optimized check (~3 sizes w/ maxima check?)

-- MAPPING ROW LINES -> ON ROLL-AROUND SHOULD GO TO FIRST ACTUALLY USED ROW